nas256/ece3400_team13/labs/lab4.md

 - Various resistors (for voltage divider)

 ## Enhancing the Display
-In the previous lab (lab 3), we had some extra time and decided to display the full 4x5 grid using a basic SPI protocol that allowed an arduino to individually control the color of each tile.
+In the previous lab (lab 3), we had some extra time and decided to display the full 4x5 grid using a basic SPI protocol that allowed an Arduino to individually control the color of each tile.
 However, we would like the protocol to include other functionality that would allow us to display, walls, IR tresasures, current location, etc. We also changed the protocol to accept partial changes in the maze, to allow us to only send updates as they happen without transmitting the entire maze each time.

 To see the corresponding Verilog snippets for the base memory and SPI controller, see the previous lab.